Mrsebastino/MS4_whisky_shop/README.md

  * As a user, I want to easily navigate the website, so that I can quickly find what I'm looking for.
  * As a user, I want to view products details (e.g. image, price, description, rating, provenance), so that I can buy some of them.
  * As a user, I want to search and filter the products easily, so that I can quickly find a specific product I am looking for.
- * As a user, I want to Whisky that are not widely available.
+ * As a user, I want to buy Whisky that are not widely available.
  * As a user, I want to view and modify my order in the shopping bag before completing it, so that I can make last changes easily before proceeding to payment.
  * As a user, I want to view a total price of my purchases and delivery cost, so that I will understand and see how much I will be charged.
  * As a user, I expect to make payments by card in a safe and secure way, so that I won't be concerned about the safety of my card details and won't be charged incorrectly.